Welcome to the Blog

 I wanted to share one of my absolute favorite math differentiation strategies.
 It ensures differentiation with no “extra” work.
 It allows an entry point for all students.
 It includes extension — again without any “extra” work on your part!
 And it works for most any topic and most any grade

 It’s not uncommon for a district to tell it’s teachers that you must use the curriculum, lessons or workbook that they have purchased with fidelity.
 This may or may not fit your general teaching style but it can make differentiation feel like a daunting task.
-These 4 strategies can help
+These 4 strategies can help you

 Let’s get this out of the way right now.
 Math intervention does NOT mean pulling a group of kids aside and helping them to complete their work after a whole group lesson.
 Another end of the spectrum?
 Math intervention does NOT mean stopping your instruction to “work on number sense”